codeKenta/electric-weather/README.md

 Custom made animated Tibber-symbol as loader.

-Update 2020:26: The initial token request is moved to server-side so credential is not exposed in the browser network tag.
+Update 2020:26: The initial token request is moved to server-side so credential is not exposed in the browser network tab.

 ### The Surprise